gem5bootcamp/lps2024/slides/03-Developing-gem5-models/01-sim-objects-intro.md

 Things to note:

-- gem5's convention for the order of include statements is as follows
+- gem5's convention for the order of include statements is as follows.
-  - the *header for the* `SimObject` first
+  - the header for the `SimObject` first
-  - *C++ libraries in alphabetical order*
+  - C++ libraries in alphabetical order
-  - *other gem5 header files in alphabetical order*.
+  - other gem5 header files in alphabetical order.
 - We only define the constructor of the `HelloSimObject` class since that's the only function it has so far.
 - The `params` object passed to the `HelloSimObject::HelloSimObject` is an object of `HelloSimObjectParams` that inherits from `SimObjectParams`.
 This means params can be passed to the `SimObject::SimObject`.